 So with more than half of our waking hours spent at work, how can we use this time to better our health?

-Here is my advice for simple ways you have improve your health and wellbeing – and boost your performance and productivity – while at work.
+Here are some simple ways you have improve your health and wellbeing – and boost your performance and productivity – while at work.

 1. Eat well and snack mindfully